marchtaylor/sinkr/README.md

 [![GitHub release](https://img.shields.io/github/release/marchtaylor/sinkr.svg)](https://github.com/marchtaylor/sinkr/releases)

-A collection of functions with emphasis on multivariate methods and handling of geographic datasets
+A collection of functions with emphasis on multivariate methods and handling of geographic datasets.

 **To load** (using `devtools`):
 ```